 Knowing she already knew her letter sounds we started working on small words on index cards.
 Simple words such as: and, the, she, etc. We practiced them on and off, not forcing her.
 We also have some great flashcards that came with some curriculum I purchased.

-As she has moved through the sight words, she has become much more confident in her ability to read.
-After 2 years of her claiming to be unable to read and hating the idea of it, Austin in formed me that she loves reading now, in fact she is reading chapter books without any prompting from me.
+As Austin has moved through the sight words, she has become much more confident in her ability to read.
+After 2 years of her claiming to be unable to read and hating the idea of it, she informed me that she loves reading now, in fact, she is reading chapter books without any prompting from me.

 We’re repeating this process with Brookland and will again when Gauge is ready to learn to read.
-After a recommendation from a family member I bought 100 Days to Teach Your Child to Read, but we honestly haven’t used it yet.
-My kids have been learning to read from being read to, and from sight words and flashcards.
+After a recommendation from a family member I bought Teach Your Child to Read in 100 easy Lessons, but we honestly haven’t used it yet.
+My kids have been learning to read from being read to, and from sight words and flashcards that they enjoy using.